graph_kit 0.8.4 copy "graph_kit: ^0.8.4" to clipboard

 • Multiple relationships between the same nodes

-• Advanced Cypher queries with WHERE clauses, RETURN projection, logical operators, and variable-length paths
+• Advanced Cypher queries with WHERE clauses, RETURN projection, logical operators, variable-length paths, and edge variable comparison

 • Complete path results with Neo4j-style edge information